pyRiemann/pyRiemann-qiskit/paper.md

 To date, the classification of vectorized covariance matrices is the best solution for quantum.
 It relies on the so-called `TangentSpace` vectorization, which consist in the projection of the covariance matrices into the tangent space of the Riemannian manifold.
 The dimension of the resulting feature can then be reduced using a PCA for example, in order to match the number of available qubits.

-The code snippet below demonstrates how we operate a dimension reduction of the epoch using Xdawn [REF], applied the TangentSpace method and then diminish the size of the feature to match the capability of the quantum backend in our quantum classifier (here `QuanticSVM`)
+The code snippet below demonstrates how we operate a dimension reduction of the epoch using Xdawn [@rivet_optimal_2013], applied the TangentSpace method and then diminish the size of the feature to match the capability of the quantum backend in our quantum classifier (here `QuanticSVM`)

 ```
 pipe = make_pipeline(XdawnCovariances(nfilter=2),